 - ISO 14001

 Sustainability is now linked to; environment, development, education, procurement, fashion (apparently there is a sustainable style!), to name just a few.
 Qualiﬁcations are available at degree and masters levels for sustainable development and in 2016/7 the Corporate Ethics Mark awarded by CIPS (Chartered Institute for Procurement and Supply) included a section on sustainability.

-The move towards sustainable issues being part of everyday life has arrived and consumer expectations are such that organisations have no choice but to demonstrate their credentials and compliance.
+Sustainability is now part of everyday life and consumer expectations are such that organisations have no choice but to demonstrate their credentials and compliance.
 This will hopefully deliver further improvements and developments to support the objective of preserving resources for future generations and making a better world for everyone.
-There’s a long way to go and it’s a big task but the conversation has at least started.
+There’s a long way to go and it’s a big task but the conversation is at least underway.